close up woman on laptop

 Do Student Loans Come with Any Tax Benefits?

-Student loans aren’t usually taxable as income, and in fact, may come with a tax benefit that is meant to make repayment a little easier on borrowers investing in their education.
+Student loans aren’t usually taxable as income, and in fact, they may come with a tax benefit that is meant to make repayment a little easier on borrowers investing in their education.

 As a tax deduction, the amount deducted helps to lower your overall taxable income, potentially resulting in a lower tax bill or higher tax refund.
 This deduction can also help defray some of your repayment costs.